Two completely opposite personalities

 Dungy builds a “Defense for the Ages”

-It is a fact that Dungy came to Tampa at just the right time.
-Future Hall of Famers Warren Sapp and Derrick Brooks had just arrived, as well as John Lynch.
-Also during Dungy’s and Rich McKay’s watch, many more pieces of the puzzle were added, especially to the Defense.
-Tony originated his Tampa 2 Defense here, a variation of the Defense he himself played in as a Steeler.
-The Super Bowl foundation was laid for that side of the ball.
+It is a fact that Dungy came to Tampa at just the right time; future Hall of Famers Warren Sapp and Derrick Brooks had just arrived, as well as John Lynch.
+During Dungy and Rich McKay’s watch, many more pieces to the puzzle were added, especially to the defense.
+Tony Dungy originated his Tampa 2 Defense here with Monte Kiffin; a variation of the defense: he played in as a Steeler.
+A Super Bowl foundation was poured on the defensive of the ball.

 Dungy’s Achilles Heel

-Gruden came in and in his first year made some changes to the roster.
-Between 8-10 different players were now starting.
-Gruden brought in players like Joe Jurevicius, Keenan McCardell, Tight End Ken Dilger, and running back Michael Pittman, who replaced Warrick Dunn after he signed with the Falcons.
-The Defense even had a couple of new faces from the year before as well.
-Jon instituted a variation of his West Coast Offense with Brad Johnson in the shotgun.
-Monte Kiffin made sure the defense didn’t skip a beat and with that much different new Bucs Offense went on to upset Philly in the NFC Championship game and then absolutely destroy the Raiders in Super Bowl XXVII.
+Jon Gruden came in, and during his first season, made some changes to the roster — Between 8-10 different players were now starting.
+Gruden brought in players like Joe Jurevicius, Keenan McCardell, Ken Dilger, and Michael Pittman.
+The defense even had a couple of new faces from the year before as well.
+Jon Gruden instituted a variation of his West Coast Offense with Brad Johnson at the helm.
+Monte Kiffin made sure that the defense didn’t skip a beat, and with the new and improved Bucs offense, the team went on to upset the Eagles in the NFC Championship game.
+The Buccaneers would advance to the big show and absolutely destroy Jon Gruden’s former team, the Raiders, in Super Bowl XXVII.